DS-83/golang-restful-api/README.md

-## Welcome to the golang-restful-api wiki!
+## This is Example RESTful API server

 REST API with custom JWT-based authentication system.
 Core functionality is about creating and managing storage of photos.